verilator/verilator/docs/guide/languages.rst

 Verilator likewise also asserts any "unique" or "priority" SystemVerilog keywords on case statement, as well as "unique" on if statements.
-However, "priority if" is currently simply ignored.
+However, "priority if" is currently ignored.

 .. _Language Limitations: